 A dual citizen (UK/USA), Evelyn Ficarra was born in California in but has spent most of her life in Britain.
 She studied composition with Jonathan Harvey and Peter Wiegold at the University of Sussex, receiving her MA in 1986, and also studied at the National Film and Television School, graduating in Screen Music in 1994.
-She then had several years teaching and freelancing as a composer and sound editor, before returning to academia in 2005, having been awarded a Fellowship from the University of California, Berkeley, where she is currently working towards a PhD.
+She then had several years teaching and freelancing as a composer and sound editor, before returning to academia in 2005, having been awarded a Fellowship from the University of California, Berkeley.
+She completed her PhD in Music Composition and moved back to the UK in 2012 to take up a position at the Univeristy of Sussex where she is currently Lecturer in Music.

 'In my work I see every performance- even in the concert hall – as a piece of theatre, in which space, gesture and image take part in the musical expression.
 Sometimes the image is only in the mind, as with my purely electronic pieces, but the ideas of gesture, and of relationships which are worked out almost as in a drama, are still present.
 Compositionally I am rooted in an obsession with sound (vocal, instrumental, environmental, mechanical, natural, electronic) and the ways in which these sounds reach out towards meanings that are more than purely musical.
 Music for me is never essentially abstract; it is always of necessity an expression of lived- and heard- experience.'